devi-prasad/fast-track-c/readme.md

 directly invoke (operating) system calls, and its ability to interface with assembly code have made C a prominent systems programming language.

+Embedded systems development has been the forte of C programmers.
+For one, C programs tend to be memory efficient.
+Thanks to advances in compiler technology, C programs generally outperform competing implementations in other programming languages.
+No wonder, many performance benchmarking suites employ implementations in C as reference or baseline for comparison.

 Although the language core is small and simple, becoming an effective C programmer takes substantial effort.
-There are minute details and complexities that one needs to grasp before attempting to develop reasonably large code.
+There are minute details that one needs to grasp before attempting to develop reasonably large programs.
 One of its merits - simple machine-model with minimal abstractions - turns out to be the hardest to get right for many a novice.
-If the learner does not pay attention, it is remarkably easy for one to create hard to understand and impossible to debug C programs.
+If the learner does not pay attention, it is remarkably easy to create hard to understand and impossible to debug C programs.
 It takes careful study, practice, and professional reflection to mature into a pragmatic C programmer.

-Embedded systems development has been the forte of C programmers.
-For one, C programs tend to be memory efficient.
-Thanks to efficient compilation, C programs generally tend to outperform competing implementations in other programming languages.
-No wonder, many performance benchmarking suites employ implementations in C as a reference or baseline for comparison.

 It is natutal to ask **what makes learning to program in C difficult?**